edkelly303/elm-yafl/README.md

-In fact, the type annotations got so long that the Elm 0.19.1 compiler refused to allow me to publish the package, so I had to use an earlier compiler version to get it (thank you Dillon Kearns for teaching me this trick!)
+In fact, the type annotations got so long that the Elm 0.19.1 compiler refused to allow me to publish the package, so I had to use an earlier compiler version to get it published (thank you Dillon Kearns for teaching me this trick!)

 If you misused any of these functions, the compiler would often spend several seconds printing out literally thousands of lines of error messages, which